 In the days of mules and horse drawn carts, the stables were large and the village had over 250 inhabitants, the little school was full of children and the crèche was a busy place.
 Now the mules are gone and most of the people have died or left the village; so has the doctor and the badly needed nurse.
 The grocery store also closed down.
 When it did, a young woman was hired who, twice a week, goes to the supermarket at Alcácer do Sal to do the shopping for the elderly people of the village.
 This is quite an expedition!
 Each person gives her a shopping list, which she carefully follows.
 One can imagine the surprise on the cashier’s face the first time she saw this customer going back and forth to a car with a bag of groceries rather similar to the one she had just bought; now all this is done easily, the supermarket opens a cash register just for her and has an attendant helping her with her purchases for about 40 people.
 A fish monger comes twice a week and other itinerant salesmen come by at the end of the month with varied wares.

-From the many shadows of the past, Palacio was lately reborn.
-Overlooking the Sado, it was built while the Order of Santiago settled here at the time of the Reconquista in the 14th century.
+From the many shadows of the past the Herdade Palacio was built.
+Overlooking the Sado, it was constructed whilst the Order of Santiago settled here at the time of the Reconquista in the 14th century.
 The Order had large properties that went from Setúbal to Alcácer do Sal.
-Herdade do Pinheiro was one of them and the Order stayed here for many years.
-After being rebuilt many times over the years, Palacio is now ready for conferences and business meetings.
+The Herdade do Pinheiro was one of them and the Order stayed here for many years.
+After being rebuilt many times over the years, the Palacio is now ready for conferences and business meetings.